Skip to main content

 • You know the people who work there - they're your neighbors

-• Shops are often more specialized, and you can find items that big shopping centers don't carry
+• Shops are often more specialized, and you can find items that big shopping centres don't carry

 • Shopping is an experience; it's a social thing to do with friends or family members